shaozhm/shine/README.md

 SHINE for XSA (XSACSHINE02_x)can be found in the folder XSA_CONT of HANA Media and SHINE for XSA needs an MTA extension descriptor this can be found in the folder XSA_CONT/extension_descriptors/sap-xsac-shine-1.2.0-XSACSHINE02_0.mtaext

 - Open **sap-xsac-shine-1.2.xx.mtaext** file.

-- Change the Username and Password to the < USERNAME > and < PASSWORD > of the user created in the previous step.(Create a user for Custom User Provided Services creation)

 - Also change the < SCHEMA_NAME > to any schema name like SHINE_USER_SCHEMA.